 National Weather Service: Boston, MA - This NWS web page provides focused information on Southern New England forecasts.
 When a storm approaches Massachusetts, this is the place to go for targeted and current information.
-And when there is a tropical storm or hurricane in the area, see their Southeast New England Water Level Forecast & Coastal Flood Threat page for additional information.
+And when there is a tropical storm or hurricane in the area, see their Coastal Flood Threat and Inundation Mapping page for additional information.

 Atlantic Tropical Weather Page - Privately operated by Crown Weather Services, this web page provides an extensive compilation of information on every tropical storm, along with tropical weather outlooks and discussions and a range of satellite and radar images.

-Tropical Weather & Hurricanes - This Weather Underground web page provides up-to-date information on tropical storms and hurricanes throughout the world.
+Hurricanes and Tropical Cyclones - This Weather Underground web page provides up-to-date information on hurricanes and tropical storms throughout the world.

 Model Analyses and Guidance - From the NWS National Centers for Environmental Prediction, this page provides the graphics and discussion details on hurricane forecasts.
 And while forecasting capabilities continue to improve, always remember that the further out the storm, the less accurate the prediction.
 On average, between 2000-2009, the 3-day forecasts for landfall were off by 177 miles (measured on land, 154 nautical miles), the 2-day forecasts by 120 miles (104 nautical miles), and the 1-day forecasts by 67 miles (57 nautical miles).